6941 W. Archer Ave. Chicago, IL 60638

 Emergency Dentist Chicago & Arlington Heights, IL

 Emergencies can happen when we least expect them.
 Knowing what to do can make all the difference when dental emergencies strike.
-It can help preserve your oral health.
-As part of our general dental care, we provide guidance and emergency dentistry services in Chicago and Arlington Heights to protect your smile.
+Treating a dental emergency is part of general dentistry to keep your teeth and gums healthy and protected.
+Dr. Margaret Radziszewski provides guidance and emergency dentistry services in Chicago and Arlington Heights.

 Our team at Dazzling Dentistry is here to help you with your emergency dental situations.
-We also want to give you essential information that can help you recognize dental emergencies and what steps to take.
+We also want to provide important information that can help you recognize dental emergencies and know what steps to take.

 Emergency Dentistry in Chicago and Arlington Heights IL